-The river Thames flows for more than 10 miles through Richmond, a borough which was once known as the 'Garden of London' and which has more green space than any other part of the city.
-Although just 25 minutes from the centre, the area has a distinctive character and history, and for centuries it was a country retreat for Royalty.
-Our students always enjoy exploring and getting to know the place better.
-Read on to find out about some of our favourite Richmond attractions.
+Once known as the 'Garden of London', Richmond has more green space than any other part of the city.
+Although it's only 25 minutes from the centre, the area has a distinctive character and history, and for centuries was a country retreat for Royalty.
+Scroll down to discover more about our favourite Richmond places.

-First laid out by Charles I in 1625, Richmond is the largest London’s eight Royal Parks.
-It’s about 15 minutes way from the school, and we often go there to enjoy a walk, practise speaking English and to spot its wildlife, including its world famous herd of deer.
-If the exploring makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion located at the highest point in the park, with incredible views across the Thames Valley to the west.
+Laid out by Charles I in 1625, Richmond is the largest of London’s eight Royal Parks and we often go there to walk, practise speaking English and spot its wildlife, including its world famous herd of deer.
+If the walking makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion in the park.

 The Thames Path